trey-herrington/roxid/ADR.md

 - Cons: No enforcement of layer boundaries, risk of tight coupling, harder to reuse logic
 - Why rejected: Doesn't scale well and allows bad practices

-#### Option 2: Service and binary only
+#### Option 2: pipeline-service and binaries only

-- Description: Just service library and TUI binary
+- Description: Just pipeline-service library, roxid-tui, and roxid-cli binaries
-- Pros: Simpler than three layers
+- Pros: Simpler than four layers
-- Cons: No clear place for RPC/API logic, would end up polluting service or TUI
+- Cons: No clear place for RPC/API logic, would end up polluting service or binaries
-- Why rejected: RPC layer serves as important API boundary
+- Why rejected: pipeline-rpc layer serves as important API boundary

 #### Option 3: Monorepo with separate repositories